High-speed rail in Australia: Speedrail proposal

 On 4 August 1998, Prime Minister John Howard announced that Speedrail was the preferred party, and gave the go ahead for the project to move into the 'proving up' stage, on the understanding that if the project proceeded, it would be at "no net cost to the taxpayer".
 It was predicted that construction would cost A$3.5 billion ($5.4 billion in 2013), with 15,000 new jobs created during the construction period.
 It was planned that the line would use the East Hills line to depart Sydney, and then follow the Hume and Federal highways into Canberra.
 There would be stations at Central, Campbelltown, Southern Highlands, Goulburn and Canberra Airport.
 Nine eight-car trainsets would be used, departing from each city at 45-minute intervals, and running at a maximum speed of 320 km/h to complete the journey in 81 minutes.

 The line was to operate under a build–own–operate model, that would allow a private company to manage the network, but would then be transferred to government after 30 years.

 In November 1999, Speedrail submitted a feasibility study to the government, claiming that the project satisfied all the government's requirements.
 However, the media still speculated that A$1 billion in government assistance or tax concessions would be required.
 In December 2000, the federal government terminated the proposal due to fears it would require excessive subsidies.

-Queensland Tilt Train

-In March 1993 Queensland Rail issued a tender for the construction of two electric six-carriage tilting trains.
-In October 1994 a contract was awarded to Walkers, Maryborough with Hitachi to supply the electrical and tilting equipment.

-After an extensive program, on 6 November 1998 Australia's first pair of tilting trains entered service on the Spirit of Capricorn between Brisbane and Rockhampton.
-With a journey time of seven hours, they shaved over two hours from the schedule operated by InterCity Express sets.
-In July 1999 a second daily service was introduced between Brisbane and Bundaberg.